• Skip to primary navigation

 Use your hands to very gently combine the ingredients until well distributed.
 Avoid over mixing the meatloaf, which can make it tough.

-Scoop the meat mixture into standard size muffin tins.
-There’s no need to grease the muffin tins, since the fat from the beef will prevent the meatloaf from sticking.
+Scoop the meat mixture into standard size muffin pans.
+There’s no need to grease the muffin pans, since the fat from the beef will prevent the meatloaf from sticking.

 I like using a cookie scoop to scoop the meat.
 Press the meat down firmly in each cup, which help the meatloaf hold together after baking.